justice3120/stackstorm-jira/README.md

 You will need to have `gcc` installed on your system.
 For Ubuntu systems, run `sudo apt-get install gcc`.
 For Redhat/CentOS systems, run `sudo yum install gcc libffi-devel python-devel openssl-devel`.
 To build the python cryptography dependency (part of the following `st2 pack install` command) 2GB of RAM is recommended.
 In some cases adding a swap file may eliminate strange gcc compiler errors.

-Then install this pack with: `st2 pack install jira-basic`
+Then install this pack with: `st2 pack install jira_basic`

 ## Configuration

-Copy the example configuration in [jira-basic.yaml.example](./jira-basic.yaml.example) to `/opt/stackstorm/configs/jira-basic.yaml` and edit as required.
+Copy the example configuration in [jira_basic.yaml.example](./jira_basic.yaml.example) to `/opt/stackstorm/configs/jira_basic.yaml` and edit as required.

 * ``url`` - URL of the JIRA instance (e.g. ``https://myproject.atlassian.net``)
 * ``username`` - Username.